 The Director of Transportation/designee, in conjunction with the building principal, is responsible for correcting those students whose unacceptable behavior results in a bus incident report or violates the rules above.
-The principal shall provide supervision during bus arrival and departure times at his/her school.
+The principal shall provide supervision during bus arrival and departure times at their school.
 The principal shall aid in enforcing that students comply with the specified regulations.
 Open lines of communication among school officials, bus drivers, and the transportation department must be maintained.

 When waiting for a bus, or going to and from a bus stop, students are responsible for conducting themselves according to the social and legal mores that apply to adults in public.
 That is, they must not abuse or cause damage to private or public property; they must not use obscene language or gestures; and they must not engage in criminal activity.
 Failure to adhere to these mores may result in formal complaints by citizens to the proper law enforcement agency.